Been a while since you put your home on the market? There's a lot to get your head around. We break it down to help you on your way.

-Ensure your property is clean and tidy for all viewings.
-Where possible, keep pets away.
+Ensure your property is clean and with as much floor space showing as possible for all viewings.
+Try keep any pets away.

 After each viewing has taken place, call up your agent and request feedback.
 This will help you understand if there are steps you can take to improve your home’s appeal.

 Having the luxury of buyers will depend on the property market, the season, the type of home you’re trying to sell – and, of course, the price tag.

 But if you’re in the fortunate position of having a number of interested parties knocking at your door, and you’re getting multiple offers, how do you decide which one to go with?

 While your first instinct may be to go with the buyer offering the most cash, there are other important factors to consider, including your buyer’s position.